-“It’s amazing how our boss, probably making five times my salary, does not know proper punctuation and grammar.
+“You know,” I said to Leslie.
+“I’m sure Pearson’s making five times my salary, and apparently, doesn’t know proper punctuation and grammar.
 How the hell does that happen, Les?”

 “You read my mind, Trevor.
 In the morning, just come by my house.
 I’ll text you the directions.
 Cool?”

 For some reason, Leslie did not drive.
-She told me she has her license, but does not drive and does not care to own a car.
-And I could tell in the seriousness on her face that she didn’t want to go into the reasons.
+She told me she had her driver’s license, but doesn’t drive and does not care to own a car.
+And I could tell in all seriousness that she didn’t want to go into reasons why.
 Leslie was married to a guy named Winton Blare.
 He was ten years her senior.
 I think Leslie told me that her husband was forty- six, but from pictures, the poor man looked much older.
 She referred to him as her “Soon-to-be ex.”

 But it was true that Leslie had a certain radiance about her, as if her attractiveness usurped feelings and lust into a gigantic bag that fitted tightly around my head and could not remove for some reason.
 I wondered if she really meant that she and Winton were getting a divorce, or if that’s what she really wanted but was just kidding?

 The next morning a layer of fog blanketed a mist over my windshield.
 The morning news said there were school delays.
 But the fog had lifted, and I was on my way to pick up Leslie.
 I sent her a text message that I was leaving and on my way over.
 A few seconds later, I saw that Leslie had replied.
 She sent me her address and street, and I had a vague idea where it was, but I entered it into my phone map and it came up.